breadchris/sifty/README.md

 # sifty
-Let's get swifty with the stuff we save!
+Let's get sifty with the stuff we save!